Everything you need to know about OpenAPI JSON Schema. Simplify API development and improve data integrity.

 OpenAPI version 3.0

-This version introduced a ‘requestBody’ that supports content negotiation, which means you can define different schemas and examples for various media types.
-It allows web services to accept and return data in different formats, including JSON.
+This version introduced a ‘requestBody’ feature that supports content negotiation.
+This is where OpenAPI, with its use of JSON Schema, comes in.
+You can define different schemas and examples for various media types using JSON Schema throughout your OpenAPI specification.
+This allows web services to accept and return data in different formats, including JSON, and provides greater flexibility.

 OpenAPI 3.0 also updated ‘examples’, allowing you to use a JSON string to describe multiple examples of any format.
 In earlier OpenAPI versions, you had to use a JSON or YAML object to describe examples.